Strangekim/comment-image-viewer/README.md

 ---
 ## 🛠 Limitations
-- Only supports JavaScript (`.js`) files currently.
+- 📁 Currently supports only JavaScript (`.js`) files

-- Does not auto-resize the editor or scroll space based on image height.
+- 📏 Does **not auto-resize editor spacing** based on image height

-- Works best with small to medium sized images.
+- 📐 Works best with small to medium-sized images

+- 🔁 Decorations may not behave like real Word-style layout (due to VS Code API limits)

+---

+## 👤 Author

+**Strangekim**
+GitHub: Strangekim

+---

+## 📄 License

+MIT © 2025 Strangekim